Phycocyanobilin:ferredoxin oxidoreductase

-Thus, the two substrates of this enzyme are (3Z)-phycocyanobilin and oxidized ferredoxin, whereas its two products are biliverdin IXalpha and reduced ferredoxin.
+The two substrates of this enzyme are biliverdin and reduced ferredoxin.
+Its products are (2R,3Z)-phycocyanobilin and oxidized ferredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is (3Z)-phycocyanobilin:ferredoxin oxidoreductase.
-This enzyme participates in porphyrin and chlorophyll metabolism.
+This enzyme participates in the catabolism of heme.